biscio/spforest/README.md

 ## Random forest intensity estimation on a manifold

 To work with 3D-meshes of manifolds, we rely on the `rgl` package.
+In this case, the main argument of the `spforest` function should be a list containing the mesh (of class `mesh3d`) and the point pattern (represented as a three-column matrix).

 As an example, we use a simulated point pattern that we generated on the manifold `humface` from the R package `Rvcg`.
 The list object `simppface` contains the 3D-mesh and the generated points.
 They are represented below.